-Attribute Description
+Required attribute Description

-Address The logical IP address that the IPMultiNIC resource must handle.
-This IP address must be different than the base IP addresses in the MultiNICA resource.
+Address The virtual IP address that is assigned to the active interface.

 Type and dimension: string-scalar

+Example:

-Example: IPv4: "10.128.10.14"
+IPv4: "10.128.10.14"

 IPv6: "2001:DB8::"

-MultiNICResName Name of the associated MultiNICA resource that determines the active NIC.
+MultiNICAResName Name of the associated MultiNICA resource that determines the active interface.

 Type and dimension: string-scalar

-Example: "mnic"
+Example: "MultiNICA_res1"

 One of the following attributes: